lmfit/asteval/_sources/basics.rst.txt

 printing
 ===============

-For printing, asteval emulates Python's native :func:`print` function (for Python 3) and :data:`print` statement (for Python 2).
-That is, the behavior mimics the version of Python used.

-You can change where output is sent with the ``writer`` argument when creating the interpreter.
+For printing, asteval emulates Python's native :func:`print` function.
+You can change where output is sent with the ``writer`` argument when creating the interpreter, or supreess printing all together with the ``no_print`` option.
 By default, outputs are sent to :py:data:`sys.stdout`.

 writing functions